JFK airport terminal ‘will remain closed’ after power outage

 JFK Terminal 1 will stay closed on Friday after experiencing electrical issues, affecting both flights leaving and landing at the New York City airport.

-The airport tweeted late on Thursday that “JFK Terminal 1 will remain closed on 2/17 due to electrical issues as the Port Authority continues working with the terminal’s operator to restore flight operations as quickly as possible.
-Travelers should check with their carriers for flight status before coming to the airport”.
+“JFK Terminal 1 will remain closed on 2/17 due to electrical issues as the Port Authority continues working with the terminal’s operator to restore flight operations as quickly as possible.
+Travelers should check with their carriers for flight status before coming to the airport,” the Port Authority told The Independent on Friday.

 The outage started on Thursday, with airport officials working to facilitate landing and takeoff for the affected flights at other terminals.
 Some flights set to land at JFK were sent on to other airports along the East Coast, according to the airport’s site.